Finding The Right Independent Living Program For Young Adults From Connecticut

 Another important aspect of the treatment we provide is academic assistance.
 Many of the young adults from Connecticut who enroll with ATC are still in need of completing their education.
 However, before they can successfully pursue a degree or trade, most of our students need to develop study skills and change their approach (attitude) toward academics.

 We have been very successful in helping young people from Connecticut restore their academic hopes and dreams.
 In addition, we provide specialized assistance for those with learning disorders (like ADHD).
-For more information about our academic assistance programs click here.
+For more information about our academic assistance programs visit our Education and Vocation page.

 All of the ATC elements work together to help the young adults from Connecticut transform into the person they want to be.
 For immediate assistance call At The Crossroads (866) 439-0354 to speak with our Admissions Specialist.
 Start your child and your family on a path of restored hope - through life skills training with therapeutic transitional living.
 We can help!